ni/webvi-examples/CallSystemLinkDataServices/Readme.md

 ![Configure GVI in G Web Development Software vs Hosting in SystemLink Cloud](readme_files/cloud-config.PNG)

-_Figure: Note the input differentiation between connecting to the SystemLink Cloud server from G Web Development Software vs. hosting your web application on SystemLink Cloud._
+_Figure: Note the input differentiation between connecting to the SystemLink Cloud server from LabVIEW or G Web Development Software vs. hosting your web application on SystemLink Cloud._

 ### What is an API Key?